Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 • Requirements

-Community managers are an integral part of an agency’s marketing and social team (as well as the client’s!).
-They make all messaging cohesive across different platforms and have an understanding of all the moving parts of the agency and its client contracts.
+Community managers are an integral part of a brand's or agency's marketing and social team (and the client’s!).
+They ensure cohesive messaging across different platforms and understand the moving parts of the agency and its client contracts.

-Becoming a community manager means creating and nurturing an online community, and providing an excellent experience for the target audience, leads, new customers, and existing ones.
+Becoming a successful community manager means creating and nurturing an online community and providing an excellent experience for the target audience, leads, new customers, and existing ones.